railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

 Business Example
 ================

-Configure a system that enables you to:
+In this example, you will configure a system that enables you to:

 * buy products from a supplier,